-CRIM 2063 Police Administration and Management
+CRIM 2063 Police Administration and Management 3 credits (3 lec.)

 Prerequisite: ~CRIM 1023 Introduction to Criminal Justice.

 Principles of administration and management in their application to law enforcement; a study of the police organizational structure.
 Responsibilities and interrelationships of administrative, line, and staff services.